-Let's say you are a successful artist, and you believe a great professional career may await you in the United States.
+Let's say you are a successful artist, and you believe a great professional career might await you in the United States.
 However, you do not have a job offer there, which is the usual requirement for an employment-based visa or green card.

-Don’t give up just yet: You may, depending on your level of achievement and recognition, have options to seek U.S. permanent residence (a green card).
-You might be able to “self-petition,” based on your talent and achievement as a “Priority Worker,” under what's called the “extraordinary ability” immigrant visa category ("EB-1"), described here.
+Don't give up just yet: You might, depending on your level of achievement and recognition, have other options to seek U.S. permanent residence (a green card).
+Specifically, you might be able to "self-petition" based on your talent and achievement as a "Priority Worker," under what's called the "extraordinary ability" immigrant visa category ("EB-1"), described here.
 We'll look at:

 The U.S. created the EB-1 immigrant visa in order to reward talent and ability.
 Although many of the people who use this visa category are in the fields of science, technology, engineering, and mathematics (STEM), the EB-1 category also specifically applies to professionals in the arts.
 Whether your skills lie in fine art, applied art, or the performing arts, this category might be worth looking into if you're interested in living and working in the United States.

-The regulation that defines the priority worker visa category may be found in the U.S. Code of Federal Regulations (C.F.R.) at 8 C.F.R. § 204.5(h).
+The regulation that defines the priority worker visa category may be found at 8 C.F.R. § 204.5(h).

 To qualify for a visa under the extraordinary ability category as an artist, you must be at the very top of your field, meaning:

-When it comes time to apply, you'll need to prove your professional standing: either through one major, international award, or through several other significant achievements (summarized below).
+When it comes time to apply, you'll need to prove your professional standing: either through one major, international award, or a combination of other significant achievements (summarized below).
 Examples of a major international award might be a Grammy for music, or an Academy Award for cinematic achievement.

-However, even if you do not have a Grammy or the equivalent, you can put together other achievements to satisfy this requirement (summarized below).
-Notice that some of the criteria appear tailored to researchers and academics.
-With a bit of skillful argument, however, you may be able to explain how a particular artistic achievement of yours fulfills the requirement in question.
+You'll notice that some of the EB-1 criteria appear tailored to researchers and academics.
+With a bit of skillful argument, however, you might be able to explain how a particular artistic achievement of yours fulfills the requirement in question.

 If you are choosing to aggregate achievements, your application for an EB-1 visa or status will need to show at least three of the following, within your field: